anudeepayina/CricketShotClassifier/README.md

 # Cricket Shot Classifier
 This project's aim was to create a machine learning model that can classify a batsman playing a shot in cricket.
 This was done by creating training data and using Google's [Video Intelligence API](https://cloud.google.com/video-intelligence), that has a feature called Person Detection.
-Using the data obtained from running the videos through the API, I then trained a Long Short Term Memory (LSTM) Network which was then used to classify a test set of videos.
+Transforming the videos through the API, I then trained a Long Short Term Memory (LSTM) Network which was then used to classify a test set of videos.
 The model had excellent accuracy on the test set (97%) and with more training data, this model can be expanded to classify other cricket shots.
 # Training Data
 Firstly I was required to create some training data.
 I chose three shots to perform:
 - Forward Defensive